aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 - The value of a key would be an object that contains an entry _source_pose_ which is a string that names a _pose_ stream

-3. Remove the timestamp on the Pose
+3. Deprecate the timestamp on the Pose

-This is an artifact of an earlier verion of XVIZ.
+This is an artifact of an earlier version of XVIZ.
 Today the streamset defines the timestamp, with the pose timestamp being a fallback.
-This fallback should be removed and the field from pose removed.
+This fallback should be trigger a deprecation warning.

 4. Mixing of links between message types